rduivenvoorde/xytools/docs/index.rst

 Ideas/todo
 ----------

+- after clicking an xy, move selected record in attribute table to next row (and stop doing this if the click is a right click)

 - instead of saving as shape: make it a memory layer, giving it the possibility to use the generic 'save as'-whatever dialog.

 - reproject / change srs of a table containing x and y colum